The Affordable Care Act: Your health care reformed

 The law was designed to make health insurance more affordable — by making more people eligible for Medicaid, and also by making major changes to reduce costs in individual insurance markets.

-The ACA also guarantees that you can’t be denied health insurance even if you're already sick.
+The ACA also guarantees that you can›t be denied health insurance even if you›re already sick.
 It requires every health plan to provide ten essential health benefits.
-And depending on your income, age, and household size, you may also be eligible for financial assistance (subsidies).
+And, depending on your income, age, and household size, you may also be eligible for financial assistance (tax credits or subsidies

-Here’s what you should know about the Affordable Care Act and what it means for you.
+Here’s what you should know about the ACA and what it means for you.

 During the Open Enrollment Period, anyone can sign up for new health insurance through the ACA, or switch plans, regardless of their situation.
-In New Jersey, Open Enrollment begins on November 1 and ends on January 31.
-New insurance plans go into effect on January 1 of the following year if you apply before December 31.
-If you apply between January 1 - 31, plans go into effect on February 1, assuming your first month’s premium has been paid.
+In New Jersey, Open Enrollment begins on November 1 and ends on January 31 each year.
+New insurance plans go into effect on January 1 of the following year if you apply before December 31, assuming your first month’s premium has been paid.
+If you apply between January 1–31, plans go into effect on February 1.

-You may not switch health insurance plans outside of the Open Enrollment period unless you’ve experienced a Qualifying Life Event (QLE).
+You cannot switch health insurance plans outside of the Open Enrollment Period unless you have a Qualifying Life Event (QLE).
 Below are examples of QLEs:

 Five key parts of the Affordable Care Act

-The Affordable Care Act has had a major effect on the types of health plans you can qualify for, how much you are asked to pay, and what benefits you'll receive.
-Here's why:
+The ACA has had a major effect on the types of health plans you can qualify for, how much you are asked to pay, and what benefits you receive.
+Here’s why:

 The State of New Jersey has an individual health insurance coverage mandate, which requires New Jersey residents to have health insurance or possibly pay a fine.
-This helps keep individuals’ insurance premiums lower, because it pools together all the health care consumers in a given area — both those who are likely to have very few medical issues and those who are likely to have very many.
+This helps keep insurance premiums lower for individuals because it pools together all the health care consumers in a given area — both those who are likely to have very few medical issues and those who are likely to have very many.

 - Help with costs

-If you have difficulty paying for health care, the government may help you pay for some or all of your health expenses.
+If you have difficulty paying for health care, the government may help you pay for some or all of your health care expenses.
 Those who qualify could either receive tax credits or be able to pay a lesser amount for a plan that meets their needs.
 That includes many people who don't already get help from the government.
-Beginning in 2021, the state of NJ also has an additional subsidy that residents can qualify for through the NJ Health Plan Savings (NJHPS) state subsidy.
+Beginning in 2021, the State of New Jersey also has an additional subsidy that residents can qualify for through the NJ Health Plan Savings (NJHPS) state subsidy.